Aetherinox/csf-firewall/docs/docs/usage/blocklists.md

 <br />

-Now that you have our official blocklists loaded within your `/etc/csf/csf.blocklists`, we need to ensure that the setting `LF_IPSET_MAXELEM` is set to the proper value, otherwise, not all of the blocked IP addresses we provide will be loaded.
+Now that you have our official blocklists defined in ++"/etc/csf/csf.blocklists"++, we need to ensure that the setting ++"LF_IPSET_MAXELEM"++ is set to the proper value, otherwise, not all of the blocked entries in the lists will be loaded.
 That is explained in the section below.

-??? warning "Official master blocklist requires increased `LF_IPSET_MAXELEM`"
+??? warning "Official master blocklist requires increased ++"LF_IPSET_MAXELEM"++"

-    If you decide to use our official blocklist `master.ipset`, you **must** increase the value of the setting `LF_IPSET_MAXELEM` in `/etc/csf/csf.conf` to at least `4000000`.
+    If you plan to use our official blocklist, [master.ipset](https://blocklist.configserver.dev/master.ipset), you **must** increase the ++"LF_IPSET_MAXELEM"++ setting in ++"/etc/csf/csf.conf"++.

+    The [master.ipset](https://blocklist.configserver.dev/master.ipset) file currently contains approximately 350,000 entries.
+To allow for future updates and ensure safe operation, set ++"LF_IPSET_MAXELEM"++ to around ++"500000"++.

-    Instructions for doing this are available in the next section [Increase Max Limit](#increase-max-limit)
+    Instructions for doing this are available in the next section [Increase Max Limit](#increase-maximum-entry-limit).

 <br />